jakobzhao/geog371/labs/lab01/readme.md

 3\.
 It usually takes several seconds to 1~2 minutes to apply this setting.
 If this setting is activated, you can read your resume from `http://[account_username].github.io/resume`.

+> **Note：** Similar to the step 8 in section 2, You can also update a local repository from a remote github repository using Atom.
+To do that, right click the github operation status on the bottom bar, and select the option `Pull`.
+The github operation status can be either `Fetch`, `Pull`, `Push`, `Force Push`.

 ## 4. Deliverable

 Before submitting this lab, please make sure both the **GitHub repository** and the **GitHub page** work properly.
 In this lab, you are excepted to submit the url of the GitHub repository to the **Canvas Dropbox** of this course.
 This url should be in the format of `https://www.github.com/[account_username]/[account_username].github.io`.
 To do that, check the item of this lab on the assignment tab, and then press the `Submit Assignment` button.
 Please contact the instructor if you have any difficulty in submitting the url link.
 Here are the grading criteria:

 1\.
 A GitHub account is registered, You have followed the instructor's GitHub account and `star-ed` the course GitHub repository.
-(6 POINTS)
+(8 POINTS)

 2\.
 The repository should be named after `[account_username].github.io`.
 (5 POINTS)